Princeton University Resource Guide

 While we are doing our best to get our AI engine trained on the most accurate Business Schools data set, results displayed may prove somehow fuzzy and unpredictable.
 We are making sure that this will improve over time !

-The Ivy League is an American collegiate athletic conference, comprising eight private research universities in the Northeastern United States.
-The term Ivy League is typically used outside sports to refer to the eight schools as a group of elite colleges with connotations of academic excellence, selectivity in admissions, and social elitism.
-Its members are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, Princeton University, University of Pennsylvania, and Yale University.
+The Ivy League is an American collegiate athletic conference of eight private research universities in the Northeastern United States.
+The term Ivy League is used more broadly to refer to the eight schools that belong to the league, which are globally-renowned as elite colleges associated with academic excellence, highly selective admissions, and social elitism.
+The term was used as early as 1933, and it became official in 1954 following the formation of the Ivy League athletic conference.
+The eight members of the Ivy League are Brown University, Columbia University, Cornell University, Dartmouth College, Harvard University, University of Pennsylvania, Princeton University, and Yale University.
 The conference headquarters are in Princeton, New Jersey.
-The term was used as early as 1933; it became official only after the formation of the athletic conference in 1954.
-All of the "Ivies" except Cornell were founded during the colonial period; they are seven of the nine colonial colleges, those chartered before the American Revolution, and (except for Cornell) they maintained all-male colleges (at least for undergraduates or in some programs) until the 1950s, 60s, 70s, and 80s.
+All of the "Ivies" except Cornell were founded during the colonial period and therefore make up seven of the nine colonial colleges.
 The other two colonial colleges, Rutgers University and the College of William & Mary, became public institutions.

 Article Title : Ivy League